 Possession

-No section 173 notice (the no reason notice) may be given when the dwelling is treated as unfit, as outlined on this page.
+No section 173 notice (the no reason notice) may be given when the dwelling is treated as unfit.

 More information

-The Welsh Government have produced guidance about the fitness for human habitation rules which includes the matters in this article.
+The Welsh Government has produced guidance about the fitness for human habitation rules.